orion3dgames/t5c/README.md

-# T5C
+# T5C - The 5th Continent
 Building a basic multiplayer 3d top down rpg using babylon.js and colyseus

 ## Current progress:
-- fully authorative movement with client side prediction and server reconciliation (server is king)
+- fully player authorative movement with client side prediction and server reconciliation
 - Simple scene management & switching
-- animated characters (multiplayer works too)
+- multiplayer animated characters
-- zoning system (ability to teleport to different locations)
+- zoning system (ability to teleport to a different room (eg: a dungeon for example) )
 - global chat (works accross zones)
-- server controlled collisions
+- server controlled collisions (via a navmesh)
 - persistence with mysql lite
 - 4 abilities ( basic attack, fireball, dot, heal )
-- roaming monsters (with basic ai & attacks)
+- patrolling monsters (with basic FSM states: IDLE, PATROL, CHASE, ATTACK, DEAD)
 - selecting characters and monsters
-- monsters have a loottable and can drop items
+- monsters have a loot table and can drop items
-- ability to pick up items
+- ability to pick up items and see them in your inventory
 - standard UI (experience bar, abilities bar, panels, etc...)
 - and more...